stevendargaville/PFLARE/README.md

 ## Building PFLARE

 This library depends on MPI, BLAS, LAPACK (>= 3.4) and PETSc (3.15 to 3.22) configured with a graph partitioner (e.g., ParMETIS).
 Please compile PETSc directly from the source code, as PFLARE requires access to some of the PETSc types only available in the source.
-PFLARE has been tested with GNU, Intel, LLVM and Cray compilers.
+PFLARE has been tested with GNU, Intel, LLVM, NVIDIA and Cray compilers.

 1) Set `PETSC_DIR` and `PETSC_ARCH` environmental variables.
 2) Call ``make`` in the top level directory (you may need to modify the Makefile).